-Ms. Holloway is retired.
-She was a partner at Navigant Consulting, Inc., a provider of financial and strategic consulting services to Fortune 500 companies, governments and governmental agencies from 1999 to 2000.
+Ms. Holloway has served as a director since 1998.
+She is currently retired, and was a partner at Navigant Consulting, Inc., a provider of financial and strategic consulting services to Fortune 500 companies, governments and governmental agencies from 1999 to 2000.
 She served as President of Resolution Credit Services Corp., a subsidiary of Xerox Financial Services, from 1992 to 1999 where she was responsible for, among other things, the successful resolution of financial guarantees on troubled tax-exempt bonds, the restructuring of debt and negotiation with the Resolution Trust Corporation.
 She also served as Chief Operating Officer of International Insurance Company, another company in the Resolution Group, where she was responsible for operations, human resources and technology.
 Prior to joining the Resolution Group, Ms. Holloway held various management positions with Shawmut National Corporation, a financial services company.

-Ms. Holloway holds a BA degree from Newton College of the Sacred Heart and an MBA from Boston University.
+She holds a BA degree from Newton College of the Sacred Heart and an MBA from Boston University.
 She has completed the Harvard Business School Executive Management program.
 In December 2018, she completed the Distinguished Careers Institute at Stanford University.

 Anne Holloway is an ex-officio member of all committees with no voting rights.